 “Cinematography, the writing with motion and light is my favorite form of storytelling.
 It is a nexus where technology, creativity, craftsmanship and teamwork come together.
 Cinematography is a discipline that requires constant learning, adaptation, experimentation, improvisation and, most of all, a very conscious, deliberate form of seeing, seeing and seeking light, color, depth, form and mood.

-To me, cinematography is the craft and the art of translating a director’s vision of a story into images, together with the director, the production designer, the colorist and the other departments.
+To me, cinematography is the craft and the art of translating a director’s vision of a story onto the screen and thus into images.
+That task is impossible to do alone.
+Rather it is shared with the director, the production designer, the colorist and the other departments.
 It is a complex and demanding undertaking that must always remain in the service of the story to be told.

 From the first magical experience in childhood, seeing an image materialize on a piece of paper in developer, to my introduction to this industry 15 years ago and all my subsequent work in still and motion pictures, all these experiences have created and augmented a desire for more, to learn, to create, to experiment, to tell stories with moving images.”